 - Companies in the construction industry were among some of the fastest growing small businesses, generating a double-digit growth.

-Before creating a business plan for 2017, reflect back on the results you accomplished in the past year.
+Before creating a business plan for the current year, reflect back on the results you accomplished in the past year.
 What kinds of techniques were the most effective in reaching your goals?

 If your startup is an army of one, create a document that highlights your monthly achievements across all departments.

-Note what’s left on deck to finish before the end of the year or what you’ll be focusing on at the start of 2017.
+Note what’s left on deck to finish before the end of the year or what you’ll be focusing on at the start of the new year.
 If you have a slightly larger company, circle back with each of your departments and their goals to see what was or wasn’t reached, as well as the measurable progress made toward all goals.

 Seeing as the end of the year encourages making spirits merry and bright, don’t criticize or dumb down your team for any stumbles or mistakes made along the way.
 Focus on what did work, how it worked, and how you plan to implement more of those techniques in your upcoming plans and strategies.